Sweet Potato Casserole with Pecans

 There are two ways to prepare sweet potatoes for this homemade sweet potato casserole.
 You can boil or bake them.
 I have done both, but I prefer to bake them.
 You choose the method that is best for you.

 Wash sweet potatoes and place them on a sheet pan.
-Bake at 400 degrees for about 45 minutes to an hour or until soft.
-The time will depend on how big your potatoes are.
+Bake at 400°F for about 45 minutes to 1 hour, or until soft.
+The time will depend on the size of your potatoes.
 Let cool.
 Remove skins.
 Place in a large bowl and mash with a fork until they are creamy and no lumps.

 For complete instructions, see the printable recipe card below.
 This casserole is buttery, soft, and creamy—the perfect side dish for Thanksgiving—and a great recipe for all your holiday feasts.